purton-tech/rust-on-nails/rustonnails.org/content/docs/getting-started/dev-env-as-code.md

 template = "docs/page.html"

 [extra]
-lead = 'AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme <a href="https://github.com/h-enk/doks">Doks</a> for Zola.' toc = true top = false
+toc = true
+top = false
 +++

-## Development Environment as Code.

 The [Visual Studio Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers) extension lets you use a Docker container as a full-featured development environment.
 This fixes the following problems